A Wide Variety of Delicious Meals

 It’s common for residents of personal care homes to experience a reduced appetite later in life.
 Our experience shows that traditional Jewish foods will help stimulate the appetite by stimulating positive feelings and memories.

 Our goal is to make meal times a healthy experience for body and spirit, and a time of meaningful social interaction.
-You will find the current resident menu below.

 The Garden Café is a kosher, cafeteria style restaurant at the Centre with a different entrée every day for residents and visitors.
 You will find the current Garden Cafe menu below.